vatpac-technology/sops/docs/aerodromes/classc/Essendon.md

 ## Helicopter Operations
 Essendon has multiple helipads spread over the airfield with 2 of the major ones being located at Emergency Apron or on taxiway **J**.

+ADC shall inform SMC of any inbound helicopters so that they may prevent other aircraft from taxiing on the HLS.

+### Departures
+VFR Helicopters are generally processed via one of Essendon's VFR Departure Gates (see above).
+IFR helicopters should conform to fixed wing ops and be processed via the **EN (RADAR) SID** from an appropriate runway, unless a visual departure is acceptable.

+### Arrivals
+VFR helicopters are generally processed via by one of Essendon's VFR Arrival Gates (see above).
+IFR helicopters should conform to fixed wing ops and be processed via an appropriate runway.

 ## Runway Modes
 ### Preferred Runway Modes
 Runway selection at Essendon requires consideration of winds, the runway mode in use at YMML, and local noise abatement procedures.